Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 The only noticeable weakness—at least compared to how well they perform across nearly every variable—is their healthcare score: they rank 6th in this category, suggesting solid quality but leaving some room for improvement relative to their other regional counterparts (Ecuador, Mexico, Uruguay, Colombia, and Argentina score better).

-How much does it cost to live comfortably in Costa Rica?
-According to the data handled by the tool–sourced from Numbeo (2025), Costa Rica has a cost of living index of 36.10, compared to the US average of 54.30.
-This means the cost of living in Costa Rica is approximately 33.5% lower than in the United States.
-Of course, this number can vary significantly depending on where you choose to live within the country (or where in the US you are currently based).
+Of course, cost of living can vary significantly depending on where you choose to live within the country (or where in the US you are currently based).
 The Numbeo source also provides city-level global COL data, which may offer more tailored insights based on your specific situation.
-Also, if you live outside the US and you are interested in assessing how the COL in Costa Rica compares to your home country, you can figure it out in our tool–just hover over the countries of interest and you can see their score across different variables.
+Also, if you live outside the US and you are interested in assessing how the COL in Costa Rica compares to your home country, you can figure it out in our tool—just hover over the countries of interest and you can see their score across different variables.

 Figure 7.
 Faro de José Ignacio, Departamento de Maldonado.
 Photo by Pedro Slinger on Pexels.

-Why Uruguay ranks among the best countries for expat retirees in 2025?
-As mentioned earlier, safety is a large concern in Latin American countries, yet Uruguay is the exceptions here, representing the second safest country in Latin America, only behind Panama.
+Why does Uruguay rank among the best countries for expat retirees in 2026?
+As mentioned earlier, safety is a major concern when retiring in Latin America or South America.
+Uruguay is the safest country in South America to retire in, and the second safest in Latin America overall—only behind Panama.
 Safety is highly valued in Uruguay, with strong legal institutions and low crime rates that help create a stable and predictable environment for retirees.
-Indeed, Uruguay is also the top performer for Political Stability category.

 Figure 8.
 Salto del Penitente, Lavalleja Department, Uruguay.
 Photo by Karan Chaudhari on Unsplash.